siddgawad/ai-counselling/ai-counselling/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Description

+This is a virtual mental-health companion that supports people through text, voice, and video.
+Beyond conversation, it analyzes facial expressions, vocal tone, and text sentiment to form a more complete picture of how you’re doing.
+With that context, it offers supportive reflections, grounding exercises, and resource suggestions—aimed at helping you feel better and make informed choices.
+The experience is gentle, private, and accessible, especially for people who might hesitate to seek help in person.
+Important: The app is not a substitute for professional therapy.
+It’s designed to complement care and encourage seeking licensed help when appropriate.